LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Motivation

-Caching is a well known systems strategy to lower cost (and latency) by reducing the use of an expensive resource.
-With LLMs there is similar potential: a suitable cache can eliminate the need to use a model altogether.
+\paragraph{Caching.} This is a well-known strategy for lowering costs and latency by reducing reliance on an expensive or distant resource.
+With prompts there is similar potential: a suitable cache can eliminate the need to use an LLM altogether, or cached information can be used to supplement a cheaper LLM to obtain high-quality information at a lower cost.

-In a typical cache, request/response pairs are stored and the system checks if new requests have a cache ``hit'' before performing a more expensive lookup.
-The same strategy can be used for LLMs, but this form of exact caching limits the potential for natural language queries which may semantically be the same but not an exact text match.
-In a semantic cache, queries that are similar such as ``Tell me about Philadelphia'' and ``Talk to me about the city of Philadelphia'' can use the same cache entry.
+A traditional HTTP cache is based on exact matches.
+This, however, can be limiting for prompts since natural language queries may be \emph{semantically} similar instead (e.g., ``Tell me about SoCC'' vs. ``Talk to me about the SoCC conference'') and can use the same cache entry.
 One way to support this is with embeddings of the input text~\cite{ragcache, meancache}.
-Embeddings with a high similarity are considered cache hits.
-Since computing the embedding requires less computational resources than generating the response, it may be appropriate to compute locally which enables applications to use the closest cache match when LLMs are unavailable.
+Embeddings with a high similarity can be considered cache hits.
+Since computing embedding requires less resources than generating the response, it may be appropriate to compute locally which enables applications to use the closest cache match when LLMs are unavailable.

-An LLM cache does not need to be limited to just returning entire responses.
-A cache with high quality data is a valuable source for weaker models to construct their responses from.
-This is a form of retrieval augmented generation~\cite{RAG, phi3_rag} where the documents used to augment a query come from cached requests.
+An LLM cache can also be populated with high quality data for a cache-local model to construct its responses from.
 Another well known systems technique, pre-fetching, is enabled by this caching approach.
-Requesting additional information related to a relevant topic from a high quality model populates the cache, which is then used by a faster, cheaper model to generate responses for subsequent queries.
+Requesting additional information related to a relevant topic from a high quality model (e.g., follow-up questions, reasoning-chains~\cite{sleep-time-compute}) populates the cache, which can then be used by a local model to generate responses for subsequent queries.